October 20th - 31st, 2014

 Tuesday, October 21

 Welcome to Eastern Europe!
-Today we arrive in Bucharest and check into the Carol Parc Hotel.
+Today we arrive in Bucharest and check into the JW Marriott Bucharest Grand Hotel.
 Private transfers from the airport to the hotel provided.

 Depending on arrival time, there is a lot to do and see in Romania’s capital.
 You may want to take a Hop On/Hop Off sightseeing bus tour to check out the wide, tree-lined boulevards, glorious Belle Époque buildings, and other highlights of the city known as “Little Paris” in the 1900s.
 You’ll get familiar with the city’s central neighborhoods and places of interest.

 Bucharest is packed with museums such as the National Art Museum, Bucharest History & Arts Museum, Natural History Museum, Cotroceni Palace and Museum, and Museum of the Romanian Peasant, featuring the richest folk art collection in the country.

 We’ll spend a day exploring fascinating Bucharest with our guide and shooting photos of some of its most interesting architecture and landmarks.
 We’ll drop by the Palace of Parliament (the second largest administrative building in the world, after the Pentagon, built by Communist Party leader Nicolae Ceausescu), Pasajul Macca-Vilacrosse (a fork-shaped, yellow, glass-covered arcaded street), the Arc de Triumph, and historic buildings and churches in the old part of town.

 Lunch and dinner in the city give us an opportunity to sample some of Romania’s Balkan cuisine.
 After dinner, we depart for the airport and fly to Maramures.